International Relations is an important part of the USPC mains exam. It is part of General Paper II. The GS Paper II syllabus mentions the following:

 - Indian diaspora

 In the IR portions, you must be able to write analytically.
-You should also be able to predict the future in some respects.
 Therefore, it is important that you keep reading newspapers and other magazines focusing on the issues pertaining to foreign policy and relations.

 - Pax Indica – Shashi Tharoor

 - Official Website of the Ministry of External Affairs